 President Suzanne Davis

-Suzanne Davis assumed presidency of Greenville University in January 2021.
-She previously served GU in various capacities, including management professor, founding dean of the Briner School of Business, vice president for university relations, executive vice president, and acting president.
+Suzanne Davis is the 13th president of Greenville University, and assumed her presidency in January 2021.
+President Suzanne Allison Davis previously served GU in various capacities, including management professor, founding dean of the Briner School of Business, vice president for university relations, executive vice president, and acting president.

-Suzanne brings a wealth of experience in higher education, management, and law to leadership at GU.
+President Suzanne Allison Davis brings a wealth of experience in higher education, management, and law to leadership at GU.
 As an administrator, she:

 - led the effort to secure GU’s accreditation in the areas of finance, operations, and governance;

 - managed the reorganization of enrollment, marketing, and international affairs;